Holwick

-Holwick is a small village in Teesdale, north-east England.
-Located in the Pennine hills, it consists of a few houses spread along a road in the pattern of a linear settlement.
-As the population taken at the 2011 Census was less than 100, details are maintained in the parish of Lunedale.
+Holwick is a hamlet and civil parish in Teesdale, County Durham (district), England.
+Located in the Pennine hills, the hamlet consists of a few houses spread along a road in the pattern of a linear settlement.
+The population of the parish taken at the 2021 Census was 75.

-Being south of the Tees, Holwick lies within the historic boundaries of the North Riding of Yorkshire, but along with the rest of the former Startforth Rural District it was transferred to County Durham for administrative and ceremonial purposes on 1 April 1974, under the provisions of the Local Government Act 1972.
-In May 2013, the newly registered flag of the North Riding was first unveiled at the village, owed to it being one of the most northerly settlements in Yorkshire.
+Being south of the River Tees, Holwick lies within the historic boundaries of the North Riding of Yorkshire.
+Along with the rest of the former Startforth Rural District it was transferred to County Durham for administrative and ceremonial purposes on 1 April 1974, under the provisions of the Local Government Act 1972.
+In May 2013, the newly registered flag of the North Riding was first unveiled at the village, owing to its being one of the most northerly settlements in Yorkshire.

-It has a public house, the Strathmore Arms, and a campsite.
+It has a public house, the Strathmore Arms, named after local landowner, Lord Strathmore, who owned Holwick Hall.
+New York businessman Harry Payne Whitney leased Holwick Hall for a grouse shooting party on the moors in 1911, while in 1923 the future King George VI and Queen Elizabeth holidayed at the hall.

+Geography

 Holwick sits not far from the south bank of the River Tees, about 2 miles north-west of Middleton-in-Teesdale and opposite Newbiggin, both villages on the other side of the river.
+The village itself is situated along Holwick Beck, a tributary of the Tees.
+The Tees forms almost all the northern parish boundary; the River Lune its eastern and Blea Beck its western.
+Bleabeck Force is a series of waterfalls along Blea Beck before it joins the Tees opposite Force Garth Quarry.
 Nearby are the High Force and Low Force waterfalls.
 The surrounding landscape is high moorland and fells.

-Geography and administration

-Civic history

-Holwick is part of the Bishop Auckland parliamentary constituency, which is represented in parliament by Dehenna Davison (Conservative).